cameronepstein/cv/README.md

 ##### Agile Development

 Firm follower of the agile development principles.
-Strong belief that it not only plays a key role in developer happiness but also leads to success in business.
+Strong belief that they not only play a key role in developer happiness but also lead to success in business.

 ##### TDD

-Strong background in TDD with experience in Rspec, Jasmine, Mocha, Chai and more.
+Strong background in TDD, with experience in Rspec, Jasmine, Mocha, Chai and more.

 ##### Domain Modelling